-Many people enjoy drinking soda, but switching from soda to healthier options is one of the most important health decisions you can make.
+While many people enjoy drinking soda, switching from soda to healthier drinks is one of the most important health decisions you can make.
 Soda is high in calories, low in nutrition, and increases your risk of many serious health conditions.
 If you’re walking to lose weight or for its many other health benefits, you’ll get closer to your health goal by swapping one soda for plain water or a zero-calorie beverage.

 By choosing tasty, low calorie and low sugar drink options you can enjoy a refreshing beverage that’s much healthier for your body.
 You’ll also feel better knowing that you’re not undoing all of the hard work you’ve put in getting 10,000 steps by drinking a few bottles of sugar water.